 If you want to manage only macOS devices or users of macOS devices, focus on macOS payloads, then decide if your management should be at the device or user level.

 Users generally can’t change settings that are defined in a configuration profile.
 You can also set configuration profiles to expire on a specific date.
 Accounts configured by a configuration profile can be removed only by deleting the profile.
-Doing so may prevent the device from being used in your organization until the profile is reinstalled.
+Doing so may prevent the device from being used in your organisation until the profile is reinstalled.
 For example, removing a configuration profile may prevent the user from accessing the network, receiving mail, and creating events using their Calendar app.

-Important: If the user knows the passcode, iOS and iPadOS devices that aren’t supervised can have configuration profiles removed, even if the option is set to Never in the General settings. macOS configuration profiles can be removed using the
+Important: If the user knows the passcode, iOS and iPadOS devices that aren’t supervised can have configuration profiles removed even if the option is set to Never in the General settings. macOS configuration profiles can be removed using the

-profiles command line tool or System Preferences if the user knows an administrator’s user name and password unless the devices are enrolled in Apple School Manager or Apple Business Manager.
+profiles command line tool or System Preferences if the user knows an administrator’s username and password unless the devices are enrolled in Apple School Manager or Apple Business Manager.